katharsis-project/katharsis-framework/README.md

 Katharsis JSON:API middleware library (https://github.com/katharsis-project/katharsis-core).
-This module can be used in simple servlet or filter, servlet-based application framework such as Spring Framework, non-ServletAPI-based frameworks such as Portal/Portlet, Wicket, etc.
+This module can be used in simple servlet or filter, servlet-based application framework such as Spring Framework, or even non-ServletAPI-based frameworks such as Portal/Portlet, Wicket, etc.

 How to use this in my Servlet?
 ==============================